context¶

 Context-aware API wrapper & state-passing object.

-objects are created during command-line parsing (or, if desired, by hand) and used to share parser and configuration state with executed tasks (see Aside: what exactly is this ‘context’ arg anyway?).Specifically, the class offers wrappers for core API calls (such as
+Contextobjects are created during command-line parsing (or, if desired, by hand) and used to share parser and configuration state with executed tasks (see Aside: what exactly is this ‘context’ arg anyway?).Specifically, the class offers wrappers for core API calls (such as

-) which take into account CLI parser flags, configuration files, and/or changes made at runtime.
-It also acts as a proxy for itsconfig
+run) which take into account CLI parser flags, configuration files, and/or changes made at runtime.
+It also acts as a proxy for itsconfigattribute - see that attribute’s documentation for details.Instances of

-may be shared between tasks when executing sub-tasks - either the same context the caller was given, or an altered copy thereof (or, theoretically, a brand new one).New in version 1.0.
+Contextmay be shared between tasks when executing sub-tasks - either the same context the caller was given, or an altered copy thereof (or, theoretically, a brand new one).New in version 1.0.

-- cd(path: PathLike | str) Generator[None, None, None] ¶
+- cd(path: PathLike | str) Generator[None, None, None]¶

 Context manager that keeps directory state when executing commands.